refansa/refansa.my.id/README.md

 This project uses a **dual license**:

-- **Code**: MIT License - Feel free to use the code structure and implementation
+- **Code**: CC BY-NC 4.0 License - Feel free to use the code structure for non-commercial purposes
 - **Personal Content**: All Rights Reserved - My personal information, photos, and content are protected

 See [LICENSE](LICENSE) for full details.